sowu880/DICOM-Anonymization/README.md

 # Command Line

+Use the .Net Core 3.1 SDK to build the project, and you will find a executable file and you can run the exe file as follow

 ```

 ./Dicom-Anonymization.exe -i inputFile -o outputFile [-c configFile]

 ```

-For now, poc only support one DICOM file as input.
+For now, POC only supports one DICOM file as input.

 # Configuration File Sample